 University of Louisiana

 The University of Louisiana sees great results from its students, with those living on-campus consistently achieving higher GPAs than those who study off-campus.
-There’s a lot else to like about campus life, too, including recreation and dining facilities, and a bustling student union that provides a breadth of socialization opportunities.
+There’s a lot else to admire about campus life, too, including recreation and dining facilities, and a bustling student union that provides a breadth of socialization opportunities.

-This BS in entrepreneurship paired-degree program covers many areas of business management, including business ownership, financial management, innovation, and legal knowledge.
 Comprising 120 hours, this concentration must be paired with another bachelor’s degree program, which can be from any academic college on the campus.

 To obtain a paired degree, you’ll need to complete a total of at least 150 hours.
-You will also need to make an application to the E.J.
+You will also need to submit an application to the E.J.
 Ourso College of Business to declare a second degree in entrepreneurship.
-More information on the course requirements, the details can be found on the program page.
-Course tuition is based on the number of credit hours being taken; most courses comprise 3 credit hours, though there are some exceptions.
-The cost of 3 credit hours comes in at $1,297 for both residents and out-of-state students.
-A full breakdown is available here.
+For more information on the course requirements, the details can be found on the program page.

 The University of Texas at Dallas